veterinarium/slate/source/includes/_anesthetic.md

 }
 ```

-This method allows to download all anesthetic sheet reports related to some hospitalization from Smart Flow Sheet.
+This method allows to download all anesthetic sheet reports and anesthetic records reports related to some hospitalization from Smart Flow Sheet.

 Specify the `hospitalizationId` of the hospitalization object in the EMR.
 The same `hospitalizationId` that was supplied when hospitalization had been created.